sjbylo/misc/demo-crw/README.md

 ![d04b50ba69c3a8433b0b54dedaed966b.png](image/d04b50ba69c3a8433b0b54dedaed966b.png)

-The app will launch in dev mode:
+The app will launch in dev mode which means that any changes made to the code will automatically and immediately reflect in the running app:

 ![146345aa57347cd4237592079942d73a.png](image/146345aa57347cd4237592079942d73a.png)